-Short-term business goals are only going to be impactful when they are thoughtful.
+Short-term business goals are only going to be impactful when they’re thoughtful.

-Here are 5 recommendations to remember when you’re in the next company brainstorming session.
+5 things to remember for the next company brainstorming session.

-1. Use a paper and pen to write down your goals.
-Be as detailed as possible, this process makes goal-setting easier and more concrete.
-You can even hang it up on the bulletin board, so you can look at it everyday and remember what is most important.
+1. Use a paper and pen to write your goals.
+Be as detailed as possible.
+This process makes goal-setting easier and more concrete.
+You can even hang it up on the bulletin board, so you can look at it every day and remember what is most important.

 This is also a great space for encouraging team members to state their individual goals.